 Alternatively, if you find that the fill rate is still not in the 90-100% range, try tightening your frequency cap to two impressions per day and see if you find improved fill rates.

 Most networks have fill rates that are constantly fluctuating, so it’s important to keep an eye on your frequency caps and adjust them as necessary.

-For more information about the details behind this optimization, we recommend the articles below:
+For more information about the details behind this optimization, we recommend reading: